neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 :::
 ::::

 In vertebrates specifically, the "master" circadian clock is located in the ***suprachiasmatic nucleus*** (**SCN**) of the *hypothalamus*.
 The spiking activity of SCN neurons is directly modulated by the transcription-translation feeback loop (TTFL) ticking away in its nucleus.
-In SCN neurons, electrical activity and the molecular oscillation of the TTFL are tightly interlinked.
+In SCN neurons, electrical activity and the molecular oscillation of the TTFL are tightly interlinked such that spiking and calcium activity is decreased during the night.

 :::{figure} /images/scn-excitability-cycle.png